UK Family Law

 UK Visa Appeal

-2) Family Visit Visa: If your family visit visa has been refused then it generates a right of appeal on limited grounds i.e. Human Rights grounds (Article 8).
+2) Family Visit Visa: If your family visit visa has been refused, then it generates a right of appeal on limited grounds, i.e., human rights grounds (Article 8).

-c) Further Leave to Remainleave to remain (in-country) may generate a right of appeal but it solely depends the time you have submitted the application as if their are no human rights are engaged and you make an application at this point of time then you may be left with a option of either administrative review or Judicial Review.
+c) Further Leave to RemainLeave to remain (in-country) may generate a right of appeal, but it solely depends on the time you have submitted the application.
+If there are no human rights engaged and you make an application at this point in time, then you may be left with an option of either administrative review or judicial review.

 Use/Benefit of an Immigration Appeal:

-You will be having an opportunity to explain and express your concern to the Immigration Judge at Asylum and Immigration Tribunal if you have lodged an Oral appeal, however if you are relying on a paper appeal then it will be determined by the Immigration Judge merely on the basis of the documentary evidence attached with your witness statement in the paginated bundle.
+You will be having an opportunity to explain and express your concern to the Immigration Judge at Asylum and Immigration Tribunal if you have lodged an oral appeal; however, if you are relying on a paper appeal, then it will be determined by the Immigration Judge merely on the basis of the documentary evidence attached with your witness statement in the paginated bundle.

 Enquiry Form